FabianSchuetze/EconPDEs.jl/README.md

 ```julia
 Pkg.clone("https://github.com/matthieugomez/EconPDEs.jl")
 ```

-The package includes (i) a fast and robust PDE solver (ii) a higher lever solver for economics models in continuous time.
+This package presents a fast and robust algorithm to solve economic models in continuous time.

+More precisely, the package includes
+1. a fast and robust function `Ψtc` to solve systems of PDEs + algebraic equations
+2. a higher-level function `solve` to solve  economics models

+# `Ψtc` solves systems of PDES
-The PDE solver is based on implicit time-stepping, as explained in details [here](https://github.com/matthieugomez/EconPDEs.jl/blob/master/src/details.pdf).
-The function handles systems of PDEs + eventual algebraic equations.
+The function `Ψtc` allows to solve systems of PDEs + eventual algebraic equations.

-# PDE Solver

  The solver `Ψtc` has the following syntax.
  - The first argument is the model, given as a function `F!(y, out)`.